What Is the Typical Age of Onset for Schizophrenia?

 Schizophrenia can be hard to diagnose for a few reasons.
 One is that people with the disorder often don't realize they're ill, so they're unlikely to go to a doctor for help.

 Some research suggests that if a doctor strongly thinks someone is getting the disorder while still in this early phase, low doses of antipsychotic medication might delay it.
 More studies need to be done to know whether these drugs work for young people at risk for the disease.
 Cognitive behavioral therapy, family therapy, and social skills training appear to have clearer benefits for them, at least in the short term, when used early on.
+Learn more about the prodrome phase of schizophrenia.

 How Many People Have Schizophrenia?